learn-hunger/visual-gestures/README.md

 * **Hands-Free Interaction:** Eliminates the need for physical input devices like a mouse or touchpad, making it ideal for touchless interactions, presentations, or scenarios
 * **Immersive and Engaging User Interaction:** Offers a unique and engaging user experience, often perceived as more immersive compared to conventional interfaces, particularly appealing for applications in gaming, virtual reality, and creative industries.
 * **Enhanced User Experience:** Touchless control offers a futuristic and engaging way to interact with technology, providing a novel and immersive user experience.
-* **Customizable for Various Applications:** Tailored for different industries such as controlling machinery in factories, navigating interfaces in automotive displays, interacting with public information kiosks without touching a screen. <br>
+* **Customizable for Various Applications:** Tailored for different industries such as controlling machinery in factories, navigating interfaces in automotive displays, interacting with public information kiosks without touching a screen.
+<br><br>
 **Demo Video:**
 <a href="#"> Click here </a> to watch demo our package